-At enrollment, your Family Service Associate will complete a Family Strengths, Housing Questionnaire, and 1st Family Assessment to help them understand any needs your family is experiencing (such as having enough food for your family, having a safe place to live, etc.).
-Together you and your Family Service Associate can develop a plan to help you with these needs.
-Your Family Service Associate knows a great deal about our community and can refer you to community resources if needed.
-If the needs for your family change during the year, please contact your Family Service Associate.
+At enrollment, your FSA will complete a Family Strengths and Needs Assessment to help them understand any needs your family is experiencing right now (such as having enough food for your family, having a safe place to live, etc.).
+Together you and your FSA can develop a plan to help you with these needs.
+Your FSA knows a great deal about our community and can refer you to community agencies.
+If new family needs come up during the year, please contact your FSA.